gioagu/3dcitydb_ade/README.md

-Originally developed within the [Energy ADE](https://github.com/gioagu/3dcitydb_ade/tree/master/02_energy_ade) for the 3DCityDB, the Metadata Module is now provided as a separate package which can be installed and used also for other ADEs (e.g. the [Utility Network ADE](https://github.com/gioagu/3dcitydb_ade/tree/master/03_utility_network_ade))
+Originally developed within the [Energy ADE](https://github.com/gioagu/3dcitydb_ade/tree/master/02_energy_ade) for the 3DCityDB, the software is now provided as a set of modular packages.
+Currently, it consists of the *Utilities Package*, the *Metadata module*, the *Energy ADE* and the *Utility Network ADE* for PostgreSQL / PostGIS.

 License
 -------